plastboks/RedPandaBlog/readme.md

 Branches
 ========
 There will mainly be two branches in this repo (@github) at all times.
 The master and develop branch.
-The master branch will be kept back feature wise of the develop branch.
-This to ensure stability of the master branch.
+The master branch will be kept back featurewise of the develop branch.
+This is to ensure the stability of the master branch.

 Todos